pyth-network/pyth-neon/README.md

 ### How to use

 To consume prices, you need to look up the price feed ID for the symbol you're interested in.
-The NEON Devnet price feed IDs are listed [here](https://pyth.network/developers/price-feeds/#neon-evm-devnet).
+The Pyth Network website lists the NEON price feed IDs for [devnet](https://pyth.network/developers/price-feeds/#neon-evm-devnet) and [mainnet](https://pyth.network/developers/price-feeds/#neon-evm-mainnet).

 ```solidity
 // SPDX-License-Identifier: Apache-2.0